what is transactional leadership?

 Limitation Of Transactional Leaders

-Transactional leaders do not make any effort towards the enhancement of the creativity of the followers.
+Transactional leaders do not make any effort towards the enhancement of the creativity of their followers.

 They don’t partake in the encouragement or generation of new ideas amongst their subordinates.